aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Thu May 14 07:35:22 2026
+Last update: Fri May 15 07:46:37 2026

 ### Let's play! 🎮